-NOTE: This is an elective course; it does not satisfy

-the four-credit English requirement.
+NOTE: This is an elective course; it does not satisfy the four-credit English requirement.

-COURSE DESCRIPTION: Students enrolled in Introduction to Theatre will spend the semester exploring many different aspects of theatrical production.
-This survey course emphasizes the techniques of acting, including character development, scene study, pantomime, and improvisation.
+COURSE DESCRIPTION: Students enrolled in Introduction to Theatre will spend the semester exploring many aspects of theatrical production.
+This survey course emphasizes acting techniques, including character development, scene study, pantomime, and improvisation.
 Technical production study includes an introduction to set design and construction, light and sound design, costuming, and makeup.
 Theatre literature and history will also be studied.
-Students will gain a working knowledge of theatre vocabulary and learn how to be a disciplined performer as well as an informed audience member.
+Students will gain a working knowledge of theatre vocabulary and learn how to be disciplined performers and informed audience members.